-When choosing where you train from, you need to see that your coach is ready to show you the right thing without hiding anything from you.
+When choosing where you train, you need to see that your coach is ready to show you the right thing without hiding anything from you.

-Such a person should be a good listener and not just a sweet talker that will tell you the theory aspect of the business without the practical aspect.
+Such a person should be a good listener and not just a sweet talker that will tell you the theoretical aspect of the business without the practical aspect.

 This step is very important because you want to be sure that you are not starting a business in an area where people are not going to patronize you.

 A few questions you need to ask when conducting your research are: